City · France · Europe

 Weather

-Provence experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-January and February are the coldest months, with average temperatures ranging from 4°C to 12°C (39°F to 54°F).
-March to May sees temperatures rise to 10°C to 20°C (50°F to 68°F), making it perfect for outdoor activities.
-June to August can be extremely hot, with temperatures often exceeding 30°C (86°F).
-September to November offers milder temperatures, ranging from 15°C to 25°C (59°F to 77°F).
-December is cool but can still be mild, especially in the southern regions.
-Always check the local forecast before traveling.
+Provence experiences a Mediterranean climate, characterized by mild, wet winters and hot, dry summers.
+January and February are the coldest months, with average temperatures ranging from 5°C to 10°C (41°F to 50°F).
+March to May sees temperatures rise to between 10°C and 20°C (50°F to 68°F).
+June to August is the hottest period, with temperatures often exceeding 30°C (86°F).
+September and October remain warm, with temperatures ranging from 15°C to 25°C (59°F to 77°F).
+November and December mark the start of the cooler season, with temperatures between 5°C and 15°C (41°F to 59°F).
+Rain is most common in autumn, while summer is typically dry.

 Getting There